homeomorfismo/psu-sty/Typst/example-thesis.typ

 = Literature Review

-This chapter provides a comprehensive review of existing literature in the field of computational methods...
+This chapter provides a comprehensive review of existing literature in the field of computational methods.
+Recent work by @smith2023advanced highlights advances in this area.
+Furthermore, @brown2024modern discuss relevant analytical approaches.

 = Methodology

-The methodology employed in this research combines both theoretical and experimental approaches...
+The methodology employed in this research combines both theoretical and experimental approaches.

 == Theoretical Framework

-The theoretical framework is based on established principles of computational complexity and algorithm design...
+The theoretical framework is based on established principles of computational complexity and algorithm design.

 == Experimental Design

-The experimental design includes both synthetic and real-world datasets to validate the proposed methods...
+The experimental design includes both synthetic and real-world datasets to validate the proposed methods.

 = Results

-This chapter presents the results obtained from both theoretical analysis and experimental validation...
+This chapter presents the results obtained from both theoretical analysis and experimental validation.

 #figure(
   table(